csc301-2023-winter/6-John-T/deliverable-1/documents/planning.md

-# Park Mindfulnes - EXgoblins
+# Park Mindfulness - EXgoblins

 <!-- > _Note:_ This document will evolve throughout your project.
 You commit regularly to this file while working on the project (especially edits/additions/deletions to the _Highlights_ section).
  > **This document will serve as a master plan between your team, your partner and your TA.** -->